-This Tuscan bread salad is a wonderful summer starter recipe because there is no cooking involved.
-It is best to make this colourful Tuscan bread starter using Italian bread but you can use another type if you have some to use up.
-Sourdough bread, pita bread and wholemeal bread all work well.
+Tuscan bread salad is a wonderful summer starter recipe because there is no cooking involved.
+It is best to make this colorful Tuscan bread starter using Italian bread.

 Tuscan Bread Salad: Preparing the Bread